Bob Mann (American football)

 Robert Mann (April 8, 1924 – October 21, 2006) was an American professional football player in the National Football League (NFL).
-A native of New Bern, North Carolina, Mann played college football at Hampton Institute in 1942 and 1943 and at the University of Michigan in 1944, 1946 and 1947.
+A native of New Bern, North Carolina, Mann played college football for the Hampton Pirates in 1942 and 1943 and the Michigan Wolverines in 1944, 1946, and 1947.
 Playing the end position, he broke the Big Ten Conference record for receiving yards in 1946 and 1947.
-After not being selected in the 1948 NFL Draft, Mann signed his first professional football contract with the Detroit Lions, where he stayed for two seasons.
+After not being selected in the 1948 NFL draft, Mann signed his first professional football contract with the Detroit Lions, where he stayed for two seasons.
 He later played for the Green Bay Packers for parts of five seasons until 1954.
 Mann broke the color barrier for both teams.

-Mann led the NFL in receiving yards (1,014) and yards per reception (15.4) in 1949.
-He was asked to take a pay cut after the 1949 season and became a holdout when the Lions opened practice in July 1950.
+Mann led the NFL in receiving yards with 1,014 in the 1949 season.
+He was asked to take a pay cut after the season and became a holdout when the Lions opened practice in July 1950.
 He was traded to the New York Yanks in August 1950 and released three weeks later.
 Mann charged that he had been forced out of professional football for refusing to take a pay cut.
 He signed with the Green Bay Packers near the end of the 1950 NFL season and was the team's leading receiver in 1951.
-He remained with the Packers through the 1954 season.
+He remained with the Packers through part of the 1954 season.
 After his football career, Mann became a lawyer and practiced in Detroit.
 He was inducted into the Green Bay Packers Hall of Fame in 1988 and died on October 21, 2006, at the age of 82.
 He was posthumously inducted into the Michigan Sports Hall of Fame in 2016.

-Early years
+Early life

 Bob Mann was born in New Bern, the county seat of Craven County, North Carolina, in 1924.
 At the time of his childhood, New Bern was a small town of about 10,000 and was still segregated.
 His father, William Mann, was a physician, and his mother, Clara Mann, was a supervisor of Craven County elementary schools.
 Mann began his football career at West Street High School in New Bern.

 College football

 Hampton Institute

 In 1941, Mann enrolled at Hampton Institute (now known as Hampton University), a historically black university located in Hampton, Virginia.
-He joined the school's football team, and as a sophomore, he scored 45 of Hampton's 99 points while playing at the left end position.
+He joined their Pirates football team and, as a sophomore, he scored 45 of Hampton's 99 points while playing at the left end position.
 He scored three touchdowns in Hampton's final game of the season against Virginia Union.